chubi-x/json-parser/README.md

 ## Usage

-The program accepts json input from a file or from stdin.
+The program accepts json input from a file, from stdin, or as a string of text.
 You can specify a file like so:
 `./jsonparse --file <path to file>`
 You can also pass in input by piping data, for example `cat test.json | ./jsonparse` or simply running `./jsonparse` and typing in the json input.
+If pasing in a json string directly you can do so like: `./jsonparse {"key":"value"}`